 Skip to main content

-Trading slippage is a difference that arises from a price that a trader gets from a price he expected to get when the order was triggered.
+Trading slippage is the difference between the price a trader actually receives and the price they expected when the order was triggered.

 Written by Anna Smith